memgraph/docs/cypher-manual/clauses/merge.md

 ### 3.2.
 Merging with `ON MATCH`

-The `ON MATCH` part of a `MERGE` clause will only be executed if the node is found.
+The `ON MATCH` part of a `MERGE` clause will only be executed if the node is found:

 ```cypher
 MERGE (p:Person { name: 'John' })